NotSpecCo/foxcasts-lite/README.md

 All interaction is done using the keyboard.

 - Arrows keys to navigate lists and tabs
+- 1-9 are used as shortcuts in grids and lists
 - Backspace to navigate back a screen
 - Enter to perform the displayed action
 - Shift+LeftArrow and Shift+RightArrow to trigger left and right nav bar actions

 ### On Device

-Use the d-pad to scroll through menus and lists
+- Use the d-pad to navigate lists and tabs
+- 1-9 are used as shortcuts in grids and lists

 ## Running Locally